serverlessworkflow/specification/specification.md

 <p align="center">
 <img src="media/spec/workflowdefinitionblocks.png" height="300px" alt="Serverless Workflow Definitions Blocks"/>
 </p>

+The `id` property defines the unique workflow identifier.

+The `name` property is the workflow logical name.

+The `description` property can be used to give further information about the workflow.

+The `version` property can be used to provide a specific workflow version.

+The `schemaVersion` property can be used to set the specific Serverless Workflow schema version to use to validate this workflow markup.
+If not provided the latest released schema version is assumed.

+The `execTimeout` property is used to define execution timeout for a workflow instance.
+For more information about this property and its use cases see the [execTimeout definition](#ExecTimeout-Definition) section.

 The `functions` property can be either an in-line [function](#Function-Definition) definition array, or an URI reference to a resource containing an array of [functions](#Function-Definition) definition.